How To Become a Freight Broker – Step-by-Step Guide

 4. Process Agent For Brokerage

-Brokers must have a process agent in each state where they do business.
+Becoming a broker for trucking must have a process agent in each state where they do business.
 In any legal procedures taken against the freight brokerage, the process agent will receive and process legal documents on behalf of the freight brokerage.
 The FMCSA website has a list of agents.

 You can function as your process server in the state where you reside.
 You may either engage one as a paid employee for your firm or use one of the various process agent services that are available.
 For their services, all of these agents will charge a fee.